Why Tablighi Jamaat?

 Da’wah was the means to gain closeness to Allah.

-Da’wah was the means for acceptance from Allah.
+Da’wah was the means of acceptance from Allah.